 - This tool can reduce noise in a video and can add special effects or enhancements.

-- Users can analyze the red, green, and blue colors in the spectrum and can obtain line profiles for them.
+- Users can analyze the red, green, and blue colors in the spectrum and obtain line profiles.

-- If you work with the high-energy particles, the multiple reference frame views of collisions and other motions will help you to get the exact simulation.
+- If you work with high-energy particles, the multiple reference frame views of collisions and other motions will help you get the exact simulation.

 - It supports various formats, including mov, avi, Flv, mp4, WMV, etc.

 - Tracker can copy and print images of any frame of the video from any angle for use in labs and other documents.